 - leg swelling

-Idiopathic pulmonary fibrosis can look a lot like other regular lung diseases, which can make diagnosis challenging.
-Aside from the physical exam listening for abnormal sounds like crackling with the stethoscope, there are a series of tests concluded in the diagnosis of the IPF and needed to get a diagnosis:
+Idiopathic pulmonary fibrosis can look a lot like other regular lung diseases, making the diagnostic process challenging.
+Aside from the physical exam that consists of listening for abnormal sounds like crackling with the stethoscope, there are a series of concluding tests for identifying IPF:

 - blood tests